subsquid/docs/docs/sdk/tutorials/substrate.md

 export type ProcessorContext<Store> = DataHandlerContext<Store, Fields>
 ```
 This creates a processor that
  - Uses Subsquid Network as its main data source and a chain RPC for [real-time updates](/sdk/overview/#rpc-ingestion).
-URL of the Subsquid Network dataset endpoint is looked up with [`@subsquid/archive-registry`](/subsquid-network/reference/registry).
-See [this page](/sdk/reference/processors/substrate-batch/general) for reference;
+URLs of the Subsquid Network dataset endpoints are available on [this page](/subsquid-network/reference/substrate-networks) and via [`sqd gateways`](/squid-cli/gateways).
+See [this page](/sdk/reference/processors/substrate-batch/general) for the reference on data sources configuration;
  - [Subscribes](/sdk/reference/processors/substrate-batch/data-requests) to `Market.FileSuccess`, `Swork.JoinGroupSuccess` and `Swork.WorksReportSuccess` events emitted at heights starting at 583000;
  - Additionally subscribes to calls that emitted the events and the corresponding extrinsics;
  - [Requests](/sdk/reference/processors/substrate-batch/field-selection) the `hash` data field for all retrieved extrinsics and the `timestamp` field for all block headers.